markodowd/markodowd/README.md

 <h1 align="center">☕ Support ☕</h1>

-<p>If something on my profile has been helpfull to you and you feel like supporting me then you can use the following icon to send a tip</p>
+<p>Find something usefull on my profile and feel like supporting me?
+You can use the following icon to send a tip</p>

 <p align="center"><a href="https://www.buymeacoffee.com/markodowd"> <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="markodowd" /></a></p>